 Franklin Hospice and Hospice of Washington County invite you and your family to participate in our Virtual Community Service of Remembrance.

 While we are unable to gather physically together, we can share a safe virtual space to pause, reflect, remember and celebrate the lives and love of those who have died.
-On Thursday, August 6, 2020, Antietam Cable will be recording our Virtual Community Service of Remembrance, and it will be available on YouTube for you and your family to view.
-During our service, we will light candles, share readings and poems, have moments of reflection, and perform uplifting music.
+Antietam Broadband will be recording our 2021 Winter Community Remembrance Service, and it will be available the following week on Washington County Living Television (WCL-TV) Channel 6 and 806 (HD), our website: www.hospiceofwc.org, and on YouTube for you and your family to view.
+Stay tuned for updates regarding specific broadcast times.
+During our service, we will read the name(s) of your loved one(s), light candles, share readings and poems, and have moments of reflection.

 Grief During the Holidays

 Although many people consider the holidays, “the most wonderful time of the year,” it can actually be one of the toughest times of the year for those who are struggling with grief and loss.
 People often begin to experience immense sorrow, feelings of anger, depression, loneliness and sadness right around Thanksgiving and continuing into the new year.
 While others may be enjoying the sights and sounds of the holidays; the music, lights, holiday parties and festive decorations that are meant to bring us joy, all of those things may also serve as painful reminders of our loss.
 Our loved one is not with us physically, so it can be difficult to feel connected to those around us, and to the purpose of the holiday season.

 If you’re wondering how to get through the holidays this year without your loved one, here are some things to think about that might be helpful: